 To learn more about the research in general, read the link below to see the summary.

 - Armstrong (2009): Thomas Armstrong.
 Multiple intelligences in the classroom, Mumbai: Jaico Publishing House.

 - Fleetham (2014): Mike Fleetham, Pocket PAL: multiple intelligences, London: Bloomsbury Education, 14–30.

 - Gardner (1983): Howard Gardner, Frames of mind: The theory of multiple intelligences, New York: Basic Books

-Have you ever considered sharing a multiple intelligence test with your students to determine what are their preferred learning styles?
+Have you ever considered sharing a multiple intelligence test with your students to determine their preferred learning styles?
+Do you see a place for the multiple intelligences theory in your ELT classroom?
 If you have any interesting insights or examples, please write in the chatbox or via the Contact page.

 Click here to explore my store where 99% of materials are forever free!

 All the materials except lesson plans and 30+ page interactive activity books will be free FOREVER!
 Why?
 Because sharing is caring, and 2020 hasn’t been kind to all of us.
 Please consider donating so I can keep making FREE materials for everyone and keep my website open for all of you.

 Don’t forget to leave a review when you download materials!
 It’s just a minute of your time, and it means a lot to me.

 P.S.
 The store and the freebie library are not the same thing – the freebie library has some extra materials like conference presentations and webinar recordings which are not available in the store ✨